ZhaoLab-TMU/AIMER/README.md

     *  Max_cg: Each bin has a specific CG count, and Max_CG represents the CG count of the bin with the highest CG content in a merged region.
     *  Ratio: The ratio of the count of the minor group in Group 1 and Group 2 divided by the total number of the two groups in a merged region.

-8. test.AIMER.AMR.anno.bed: Output file of AIMER get_amr step.
+8. test.AIMER.AMR.anno.bed<span id='test.AIMER.AMR.anno.bed'/>: Output file of AIMER get_amr step.
 Basically, AIMER calculates the similarity score between the obtained region and the known imprinted DMR from the output of bin_extension.
 If a GTF annotation file is provided, the program will annotate the AMR to the corresponding genes, and if the bed file of the known imprinted DMR is provided, the software will also annotate whether the AMR is overlapping with the known AMR.
 If a list of tissue-specific genes is provided, the program will mark the corresponding tissue in the AMR.
 The output file contains the following columns:
     *  #Chr: Chromosome name.
     *  Start: Start coordinate on the chromosome for the sequence considered.
     *  End: End coordinate on the chromosome or scaffold for the sequence considered.